-- If you feel weakness or numbness on one side of the face or on one side of the body.
+- If you feel weakness or numbness on one side of your face or on one side of your body.

 - If you suddenly have difficulty talking or swallowing.

-- Loss of balance, coordination, double vision, or dizziness.
+- Loss of balance or coordination; double vision, or dizziness.

 - Difficulty seeing in one or both eyes.